unplugin/unplugin-vue-components/README.md

 }
 ```

-Or you can write your own resolver quite easily:
+You can also write your own resolver easily:

 ```ts
 // vite.config.js